Middlesex University

-Middlesex University London (legally Middlesex University and abbreviated MDX) is a public research university in Hendon, northwest London, England.
-The name of the university is taken from its location within the historic county boundaries of Middlesex.
+Middlesex University, branded as Middlesex University London (MDX), is a public research university based in Hendon, northwest London, England.
+The university also has campuses in Dubai and Mauritius.
+The name of the university is derived from its location within the historic county boundaries of Middlesex.

 The university's history can be traced to 1878 when its founding institute, St Katharine's College, was established in Tottenham as a teacher training college for women.
 Having merged with several other institutes, the university was consolidated in its current form in 1992.
 It is one of the post-1992 universities (former polytechnics).

 Middlesex has a student body of over 19,000 in London and over 37,000 globally.
 The university has student exchange links with over 100 universities in 22 countries across Europe, the United States, and the world.
 More than 140 nationalities are represented at Middlesex's Hendon campus alone.
-Additionally, it has campuses in Malta, Dubai and Mauritius as well as a number of local offices across the globe.
+Additionally, it has campuses in Dubai and Mauritius as well as a number of local offices across the globe.
 Courses are delivered by the Faculty of Science and Technology, Faculty of Professional and Social Sciences, and the Faculty of the Arts and Creative Industries.

-In 2017, it was awarded Silver by the Teaching Excellence Framework.
+In 2023, it was awarded an overall rating of Silver by the Government's Teaching Excellence Framework.
 The university has been awarded the Queen's Anniversary Prize three times and has twice received Queen's Award for Enterprise for its international work.

 History

-For 140 years, the institutions which eventually formed Middlesex University have been based in North London.
+For 140 years, the institutions which eventually formed Middlesex University have been based in north London.
 The university grew out of mergers between different schools and colleges in the area beginning in 1878 when St. Katherine's College, a female teacher training college, was created in Tottenham.
 It was joined by Hornsey College of Art, founded in 1882, Ponders End Technical Institute, founded in 1901, and Hendon Technical Institute, opened in 1939.

-In 1973, these colleges and further institutions around North London formed Middlesex Polytechnic.
+In 1973, these colleges and further institutions around north London formed Middlesex Polytechnic.
 In 1992 Middlesex University was established from Middlesex Polytechnic by royal assent as part of the Further and Higher Education Act.
 More institutions joined at this time as Middlesex expanded further.

 From the 1990s, the university began to develop its international presence with their first overseas regional office in Kuala Lumpur.
 In 1995, a network of regional offices opened across Europe.
 In 2005, Middlesex opened its first overseas campus in Dubai followed by a campuses in Mauritius in 2009 and Malta in 2013.
 The university also has partnerships with other educational institutions around the world.

 The university has now consolidated its many London campuses into one Hendon campus where it now accommodates all its London-based teaching.